-Valentines is quickly approaching us.
+Valentines is quickly approaching.
 A day filled with chocolates, cards and love!!
-Cheesy, yes, but that is what Valentines Day is.
+Cheesy, yes, but that is what Valentine's Day is.
 But I love it!!

 Some call it overrated.
 Some say it's just a money-making scheme for chocolate and card companies.
 My favourites are the cocky Facebook statuses, "I don't need one day of the year to make my girl feel special, I show her I love her every day of the year"- Blah, blah, blah (most likely to come from a 19 year old who has been with said girlfriend for nine month).
 Why does this day get so much criticism?

-While my husband and I aren't big on Valentines Day we still appreciate it in subtle ways.
+While my husband and I aren't big on Valentine's Day we still appreciate it in subtle ways.
 We have our own little date night on the week of Valentines depending on work commitments.
 It could be just a trip to the cinema, a nice walk somewhere with just the dog and/ or a night in where we don't work and just cuddle watching a film and eat a takeaway.
-We always say we won't do Valentines cards but for some reason we always do- we will definitely this year as it's the first one as husband and wife.
+We always say we won't do Valentines cards but for some reason we usually do.

 As we both have extremely busy lives running businesses and a family we rarely switch off.
-Even on a recent romantic cabin holiday we basically packed the office up and took everything with us to get work done in a quiet environment.
-We did treat ourselves to a dip in the hot tub though as a reward for a days hard work.
+Wedding videography is getting more popular and I am grateful for the working coming in!
+However, even on a recent romantic cabin holiday we basically packed the office up and took everything with us to get work done in a quiet environment.
+We did treat ourselves to a dip in the hot tub though as a reward for a day's hard work.

-Anyone who runs businesses and families will tell you they get most of their work done when their little one/s are sleeping or visiting grandparents.
+Anyone who runs businesses while looking after a family will tell you they get most of their work done when their little one/s are sleeping or visiting grandparents.
 So quality time takes a back burner.
-Every now and then we will treat ourselves to a spontaneous night out to celebrate a successful few month.
+Every now and then we will treat ourselves to a spontaneous night out to celebrate a successful few months.
 Obviously on anniversaries and birthdays we dedicate time for each other but it's nice to have another date in the diary to remind us to have quality time together.
 Valentines.
 Is this sad?
 I hope not.

-This isn't saying anything bad about our relationship because we re genuinely happy, no matter how much of a negative spin people put on February 14th.
+This isn't saying anything bad about our relationship because we are genuinely happy, no matter how much of a negative spin people put on February 14th.
 We should be more worried about those in a relationship who publicly need to declare "they don't need Valentine's Day".
 They obviously have insecurities about themselves or their relationship if they have to put others down around them who are more positive about Cupid's favourite day.
 So however big or little you're planning on going this Valentines just do it and enjoy the time you're sharing with that special someone.
+It's also another excuse to pull your wedding video out and have a watch together!
 Any day for celebrating is a great day to me and what could be a better thing to celebrate than love!